Jonas-Verhellen/Bayesian-Illumination/docs/source/modules/overview.rst

 Physicochemical Archive
 ----------------------

-In GB-BI, and in GB-EPI before it, quality-diversity is ensured by dividing small-molecule chemical space into a grid of niches based on physicochemical properties.
-In practical terms, users can choose their own features of interest (using at least 2 and no more than 6 descriptors is advised), and define relevant ranges of variation to construct a feature space.
-If, for instance, a user wants to find medicinally relevant molecules in chemical space, they could construct a feature space based on physicochemical properties like lipophilicity and molecular mass, and practical concerns like synthetic accessibility.
+Users choose their own features of interest and define relevant ranges of variation to construct a feature space.
+If, for instance, a user wants to find medicinally relevant molecules in chemical space, they could construct a feature space based on physicochemical properties like lipophilicity and molecular mass.
 The chosen ranges in which to explore these features can be used to specify  a desired subset of chemical space in which to generate new molecules.
 GB-BI supports all descriptors from a selection of common RDKit modules.

 .. list-table::
    :header-rows: 1